Tabebuia impetiginosa; formerly T. avellanedae

 Culinary Uses of Pau d' Arco

-Generally not used for culinary purposes.
+Generally not used for culinary purposes other than tea.

 Reported side effects include nausea and gastrointestinal distress.
 Pau d'arco should be approached cautiously: its anticancer activity is unconfirmed.